Southwest Federal Center

 Southwest Federal Center is a business district in Southwest Washington, D.C., nearly entirely occupied by offices for various branches of the U.S. Government, including many of the museums of the Smithsonian Institution.

-Southwest Federal Center lies between Independence Avenue and the National Mall immediately to the north, the Southeast-Southwest Freeway (Interstate 395) and the Washington Channel to the south, South Capitol Street to the east, and 15th Street SW to the west.
+Southwest Federal Center lies between Independence Avenue and the National Mall immediately to the north, the Southeast-Southwest Freeway (Interstate 395) and the Washington Channel to the south, South Capitol Street to the east, and 15th Street SW (Raoul Wallenberg Place) to the west.

-Several U.S. Cabinet Departments have headquarters or large office complexes in the area, including the Agriculture (including the former Cotton Annex and a building dedicated to the Forest Service), Transportation, HUD, Health and Human Services, Education, and Energy Departments.
+Several U.S. Cabinet Departments and agencies have headquarters or large office complexes in the area, including the Agriculture (Jamie L. Whitten Building, the former Cotton Annex, and a building dedicated to the Forest Service), HUD (Robert C. Weaver Federal Building), Health and Human Services (Hubert H. Humphrey Building and Mary E. Switzer Memorial Building), Education (Lyndon Baines Johnson Department of Education Building), and Energy (James V. Forrestal Building) Departments, the Federal Aviation Administration (Orville Wright Federal Building), NASA Headquarters, Bureau of Engraving and Printing, Federal Housing Finance Agency (Constitution Center), and Voice of America (Wilbur J. Cohen Federal Building).
 The most prominent are the Department of Agriculture, which is housed in a neoclassical building complex that lines both sides of Independence Avenue, and the arcing high-rise of HUD, which is characterized by a unique installation of illuminated fiberglass rings in its 7th Street plaza.
-Additionally, NASA Headquarters is located in a large building at the corner of 4th and E Streets.
-The Bureau of Engraving and Printing is also located in the Southwest Federal Center area.